OPahunang/Credit_Risk_Analysis/README.md

 ## Overview

 Fast Lending, a peer-to-peer lending services company wants to use machine learning to predict credit risk.
 Management believes that machine learning will provide a quicker and more reliable loan experience.
-It also believes that it will lead to a more accurate identification of good candidates for loans and default candidates.
+It also believes that it will lead to loans more accurate identification of good candidates and default candidates.

 The following are the deliverables, in this project: